-My 50 Montessori lessons for 0 to 24-month-olds, including un-toys using upcycled and recycled materials and items from around the house.
+My 116-page PDF ebook Beginning Montessori with Infants and Tots Birth to 24 Months.
+It has 50 lessons for infants and tots, including un-toys using upcycled and recycled materials and items from around the house.
 Some of the lesson activities can be handmade or prepared with materials from home, others can be bought at Montessori suppliers.

 • Aid in early language and auditory development.